-The application title, eBRAP log number, and all information for the PI, Business Official(s), performing organization, and contracting organization must be consistent throughout the entire pre-application and full application submission process.
+The application title, eBRAP log number, and all information for the PI(s), Business Official(s), performing organization, and contracting organization must be consistent throughout the entire pre-application and full application submission process.
 Inconsistencies may delay application processing and limit or negate the ability to view, modify, and verify the application in eBRAP.
 If any changes need to be made, the applicant should contact the eBRAP Help Desk at help@eBRAP.org or 301-682-5507 prior to the application submission deadline.

-Early-Career Investigator Partnering PI Option: The Initiating PI must complete the preapplication submission process and submit the contact information for the Partnering PI.
+Career Initiation or Transition Partnering PI Option: The Initiating PI must complete the pre-application submission process and submit the contact information for the Partnering PI.
 The Partnering PI will then be notified of the pre-application submission separately by email.
-The Partnering PI must follow the link in the notification email in order to associate their full application package with that of the Initiating PI.
-After following the link, the Partnering PI must verify their contact information, organization, and designation as an extramural or intramural submission within eBRAP.
+The Partnering PI must follow the link in the notification email to associate the partnering pre-application with their eBRAP account.
+After associating the pre-application to their eBRAP account, the Partnering PI should email the eBRAP Help Desk (help@ebrap.org) to have the desired contact information associated to their pre-application.
+The email should include the pre-application log number, the name of the Business Official, the name(s) of the Performing/Contracting Organization(s), and the submission-type for the pre-application (extramural or intramural).
 If not previously registered, the Partnering PI must register in eBRAP.
 A new pre-application based on this research project should not be initiated by the Partnering PI.
 Applicants are urged to complete these steps as soon as possible.
 If they are not completed, the Partnering PI will not be able to view and modify their application during the verification period in eBRAP.
 If these steps are not completed, an intramural partner will not be able to submit the Partnering PI's required full application package components to eBRAP.